-When data is arranged in a block (as it is in the Sales and Profit Report) it is referred to as a range (in previous versions of Excel it used to be called a database or list).
+When data is arranged in a block (as it is in the Sales and Profit Report) it is referred to as a Range (in early versions of Excel it used to be called a database or list).

 You will often want to select a row or column of cells within a range, or even the entire range.